Uberspace/lab/source/guide_part-db-server.rst

  [isabell@stardust partdb]$

 Now modify the ``.env.local`` configuration file.
-Therefore you need your MySQL credentials, the MySQL version, your :manual:`Mail <mail-access>` credentials (optional) and the secret you've created before:
+For this, you need your MySQL credentials, the MySQL version, your :manual:`Mail <mail-access>` credentials (optional) and the secret you've created before:

 .. code-block:: ini